 What are non-exempt activities?
-Well they begin with interest income, dividends, and capital gains on association bank accounts and reserves.
+Per the 1120-H instructions, they begin with interest income, dividends, and capital gains on association bank accounts and reserves.
 But they also include activities that are provided to both members and non-members in their capacity as “customers”.
 Let’s take a closer look at an example.

 So let’s assume that an HOA collects monthly assessments from it’s members.
 It also has a clubhouse that is rented out on weekends, laundry facilities, and a cell tower.

 The income received from members in the form of assessments is exempt income.
-Accordingly, there is no tax assessed against this income.
+Per the instructions, there is no tax assessed against this income.
 But what about the income from the clubhouse, laundry facility and cell tower?
 Any net profit on these activities is taxable at the high rate noted above.